rackerlabs/support-how-to/content/rackspace-email/set-up-an-api-key-cloud-office-control-panel.md

     **Warning:** If existing keys are being used, generating new keys will break applications that are using the existing keys.

-**Warning**: Avoid recording the API key information outside of the control panel.
+**Note**: Avoid recording the API key information outside of the control panel.
 This information allows unrestricted access to make changes to your account.
 Use extreme discretion when using these keys.